- Everything goes back to Start

-On your Windows Phone, Start is your home base: you can keep all of your important stuff right where you need it, perform a task with a tap or two, and then press the Start button to zip right back again.
+On Windows Phone, Start is your home base: you can keep all of your important stuff right where you need it, perform a task with a tap or two, and then press the Start button to zip right back again.
 You can fill Start with links, contacts, maps, and apps, or just a few basics.
+With Live Tiles, you get notifications and updates in real time, so you don't even have to open an app to see relevant info, right from Start.
 It's unique to you and your needs.

 Take a shortcut